ihmeuw/cascade-at/docs/refmanual/covariates.rst

    is solved.
 This grid defines a mean prior and elastic priors on age and time, as usual for smoothing grids.

-We give DismodAT measured data with associated covariates.
+We give Dismod-AT measured data with associated covariates.
-DismodAT treats the covariates as a continuous function of age and time, which we call the *covariate multiplier.* It solves for that continuous function, much like it solves for the rates.
+Dismod-AT treats the covariates as a continuous function of age and time, which we call the *covariate multiplier.* It solves for that continuous function, much like it solves for the rates.
 Therefore, each application of a covariate column to a